vennbury/lessons/python/basics/the-file-system/working-with-files.md

 ### The open() Function

 The `open(file, mode)` function opens a file using a certain mode and returns it as a file object.
-The different modes we can open a files are:
+The different modes we can open files are:

 - `r` - Read, which is the default mode.
 - `w` - Write